 On click, the arrows should advance to the next slide or move back.
 Just make sure your arrows are pointing in the direction they move in.

 Dot-based navigation systems show a series of circles representing a slide in your carousel.
 Typically, the circles are hollow by default, but display as filled for the current slide.

 What we like: Dot-based navigation is minimal and clean in design, and shows the user exactly where they are in your carousel.

 3. Adapt to all devices.

 According to Statista, worldwide mobile web traffic has consistently hovered around 50% since 2017.
-With a host of devices from mobile, tablet, to laptop nowadays, it’s important to adapt your website accordingly.
+With a host of devices from phones to tablets to laptops nowadays, it’s important to adapt your website accordingly.

-This means website carousels must have a responsive design.
-Double-check that all images and text associated with your carousel are clear and display properly on the page.
-Remember, mobile users are also limited to tapping, pinching, and swiping, so make sure these gestures are functional on your for web carousels as well.
+This means website carousels must have a responsive design, meaning that the design of your carousel needs to automatically adapt to smaller screen sizes.
+Remember, mobile users are also limited to tapping, pinching, and swiping, so make sure these gestures are functional on your web carousels as well.

 4. Optimize for SEO.